iproduct/course-iot/esp8266-mqtt-rabbitmq/README.md

 * mqtt_user = "Your MQTT Server username";
 * mqtt_password = "Your MQTT Server password";

-If you use anonimous MQTT connection (if you server allows it), you can skip specifing MQQT Server username and password, and you can change line 100 in the program to:
+If you use anonimous MQTT connection (if you server allows it), you can skip specifing MQTT Server username and password, and you can change line 100 in the program to:
 ```
 if (client.connect("ESP8266Client")) {
     ...